 You're probably scanning this and thinking, "math, formulas, time to skip this article."
 I don't blame you.
 For anyone who has actually looked at Regulation Z's Annual Percentage Rate formulas and felt that queasy "I'm in the wrong math class" sort of feeling, you're not alone.
 Back in 2005, when I was a second-year law firm associate, my mentor tossed me a copy of the formulas to see if I could help a client.
 This is the first formula, and I'm not joking when I say that they only get more complicated after this one:

-(9) Solution of general equation by iteration process.
-(1) The general equation in paragraph (b)(3) of this section, when applied to a simple transaction in which a loan of \$1000 is repaid by 36 monthly payments of \$33.61 each, takes the special form:
+general equation in paragraph (b)(3) of this section, when applied to a simple transaction in which a loan of \$1000 1% repaid by 36 monthly payments of \$33.61 each, takes the special form: